 In 2011, poet Micah Ballard published ten poems written by Gonzalez between 1992 and 2004, The Violet Suitcase, under the imprint Lew Editions.
 In 2020, FMSBW published Gonzalez’s verse collection Beauty Will Be Convulsive.

 The Violet Suitcase published by Lew Editions, 2011.

-Gonzalez has read his own poetry on six occasions:
+Gonzalez has read his own poetry on eight occasions:

-5) Dolby Chadwick Gallery, December 12, 2015, with Devorah Major, Bill Berkson, Tamsin Smith, Peter Coyote, Robert Hass, Brenda Hillman, Jack Hirschman, Charlie Pendergast, Renny Pritikin, and Truong Tran;
+Dolby Chadwick Gallery, as part of “Lightning Strikes”, December 12, 2015, with Devorah Major, Bill Berkson, Tamsin Smith, Peter Coyote, Robert Hass, Brenda Hillman, Jack Hirschman, Charlie Pendergast, Renny Pritikin, and Truong Tran;

 Flyer for the Adobe Bookshop poetry reading, 2013.